danieljohansson/runge-kutta/README.md

 runge-kutta
 ===========

-A personal playground for ODE solving and numerical integration i javascript.
+A personal playground for ODE solving and numerical integration in javascript.